frnimh/gocert/README.md

 ## Checking Details

-5. **Get more Details about your certs** you can run `gocert info` to get more details about your certificates.
+5. **Get more Details about your certs**

+you can run `gocert status` to get more details about your certificates.

   ```
   NAME    STATUS   ISSUED       EXPIRES      REMAINING   TLS PROVIDER   DNS PROVIDER